turingschool/curriculum/source/projects/jscontact.markdown

 #### Revising Phone Number Tests

-Looking at the @phone_number_spec.rb@, you'll see many references to `Person`.
+Looking at the `phone_number_spec.rb`, you'll see many references to `Person`.
 They likely need some tweaking.

-I have an example @"should not be valid without a person"@ example.
+I have an example `"should not be valid without a person"` example.
 That should be rebuilt like this:

 ```ruby
   it "should not be valid without a contact" do